 - Spread broccoli onto a rimmed baking sheet and drizzle with olive oil.
 Season with salt and pepper and toss until broccoli is evenly coated with oil.

-- Roast broccoli until it is crisp-tender and the ends start to brown-- I like mine on the crispy side.
+- Roast broccoli until it is crisp-tender and the ends start to brown-- about 45 minutes-- I like mine on the crispy side.

 - Remove from oven, squeeze lemon juice over the broccoli and top with parmesan cheese.